j-priyadharshini/ONLINE-TRADING-SYSTEM/README.md

 Register - A new user can register them self with the help of register option by entering username , password and their email address

-Terms and Conditions - a user must agree those terms and conditions to complete the registration.

 Login - To login the username and password must be entered.

 Stock Quote - To check the stock price, stock name must be entered.